Metabolic Ledger

 Is Fella Health still offering compounded semaglutide and tirzepatide?

-Yes, as of May 2026.
-Fella’s website discloses that it offers “compounded medications and Zepbound®” and notes that compounded medications “are not FDA-approved.”
-The company appears to be operating under a §503A patient-specific framing.
+Yes, as of mid-2026.
+Fella discloses that it offers compounded medications and Zepbound, and notes that compounded medications are not FDA-approved, operating under a §503A patient-specific framing.
 Any prescription decision should account for the pending Novo Nordisk lawsuit and the evolving FDA enforcement landscape for compounded GLP-1s.
-See the compounding tracker and the FDA compounding cliff explainer for current status.

 Does Fella Health accept insurance?

 No. Fella is cash-pay only.
-Compounded medications are categorically excluded from insurance coverage.
-Brand-name Zepbound through Fella may theoretically be covered if your plan covers GLP-1s, but standard employer insurance requires direct-to-pharmacy or specialty pharmacy fulfilment, not telehealth-bundled supply.
+Compounded medications are categorically excluded from insurance coverage, and even brand-name Zepbound through Fella generally is not billed to insurance, because standard plans require direct pharmacy fulfilment rather than telehealth-bundled supply.

 Who can use Fella Health?

 Men aged 18 and over with a BMI of 27 or higher.
-Women are excluded.
-The service is not available in Alaska, Hawaii, Alabama, or Mississippi as of early 2026.
+Women are excluded — Fella is a men's-only platform.
+As of early 2026 the service is not available in Alaska, Hawaii, Alabama, or Mississippi.

 How does the Fella Health money-back guarantee work?

-If you do not lose at least 5% of your starting body weight within 6 months of programme participation, you can request a full refund in month 7 (days 181–210).
-You must have completed required labs and coaching check-ins as directed.
+If you do not lose at least 5% of your starting body weight within 6 months, you can request a full refund in month 7 (days 181–210), provided you completed the required labs and coaching check-ins.
 A separate 72-hour full-refund window applies immediately after sign-up.

 How do I cancel Fella Health?

-Cancellation is permitted at any time, but fees already paid are non-refundable (except under guarantee terms).
-BBB complaints document cancellation friction including accounts reactivated after cancellation and charges continuing post-request.
-Cancel in writing, request a written confirmation, and follow up if no confirmation arrives within 48 hours.
+You can cancel at any time, but fees already paid are non-refundable except under the guarantee terms.
+BBB complaints document cancellation friction, including reactivated accounts and post-request charges — cancel in writing, request written confirmation, and follow up within 48 hours if none arrives.